rbowen/presentations/droidcon_keynote/slides.md

 ---
 ## Earned Authority

 * Project leadership is granted to people who do the work
 * Each project defines this a little differently

-???
-This is sometimes called Meritocracy, although that word has other connotations and is falling out of favor.

 ---
 ## Self-governed projects

 * Board oversight ...
 * But each project determines their own local culture and rules
 * What does "governance" mean?
 It's just writing down who makes the